 Transportation & Airport Transfer

 If you arrive by plane you’ll fly into LAX, Los Angeles’ largest and main airport.
 However, if you’re visiting surrounding areas of LA or happen to find a cheaper flight, you might arrive at one of the other regional airports including Burbank, Long Beach, Ontario or Orange County.
-LA is known for having terrible traffic anytime of the day and getting around takes time given the sprawling layout of the city.
-Public transport is not always practical and you’re probably better off with a car to explore, or at least a ride sharing app like Uber or Lyft.
+When creating your itinerary, do note that while Los Angeles has a decent public transit system of trains and buses, the city’s attractions are spread out.
+LA is known for having terrible traffic any time of the day and getting around takes time given the sprawling layout of the city.
+Public transport is not always practical and you’re probably better off with a car to explore, or at least a ride-sharing app like Uber or Lyft.
 Both apps offer carpool or sharing options to reduce the price of your ride.